marvin1099/Pipewire-save-load-/README.md

 # Pipewire-save-load

 Messy script to save and load your pipewire wires.
-Also a name to id function is included since its nice to have.
+Also a search function is included since its nice to have.
-Also keep in mind the old pipewirewires.conf from the bash version
+Also keep in mind the currend version is only compatible with configs created at 0.3.2 or higher.
-doesn't work in the python version.
 I want to say I used AI a lot for to make this script,
 this is just one of these set it and forget it scripts.